abhinaba-ghosh/protractor-react-selector/README.md

 ## Dont Forget:

-1. React selector script (loadReactSelector()) should be loaded first before you use by.ReactSelector

-2. Target Element should be visible before your script try to find the element by reactSelector.
-Page should be testable.
+Target Element should be visible before your script try to find the element by reactSelector.
+You need to wait for the page to load completely before you start calling the react slector.
 Otherwise it will throw react instance not found.

 ## Tell me your issues